-The term for non-released lead teacher positions is two years.
+The term for non-released lead teacher positions is two (2) years.
 A teacher may apply to serve consecutive terms.
-No teacher shall serve in a full-time or part-time released position more than three years.
-The term for current part-time released positions will transition to three years and fall under these guidelines.
-However, the Lead Teacher Panel may recommend that the current term of the full-time or part-time released position may be extended for up to five years.
+No teacher shall serve in a full-time or part-time released position more than three (3) years.
+However, the Lead Teacher Panel may recommend that the current term of the full-time or part-time released position may be extended for up to five (5) years.
 Approval by the Federation President and Superintendent is also required.
 If the position is continued and filled as a release time position, a different lead teacher must be assigned to the position.

-When an out-of-classroom lead teacher completes a full-time or part-time out of classroom assignment, he/she may not reapply for another out-of-classroom position for at least two years and will fill a regular assignment during that time.
+When an out-of-classroom lead teacher completes a full-time or part-time out of classroom assignment, he/she may not reapply for another out-of-classroom position for at least two (2) years and will fill a regular assignment during that time.

-A teacher may not hold more than one lead teacher position at a time.
+A teacher may not hold more than one (1) lead teacher position at a time.

-Lead teacher positions within one school may be shared.
-However, no two people may share a position at the same time.
+Lead teacher positions within one (1) school may be shared.
+However, no two (2) people may share a position at the same time.